ey-spec/Image_processing.cpp/README.md

 Each filter is implemented as a separate function for better organization and readability.

 The program provides a simple menu system that guides the user through all available options.
+Additionally, a graphical user interface (GUI) was developed using the Qt framework to provide a more interactive and user-friendly experience.

 Main Features